gresakg/ggga/README.md

 # GA for WP by GG

 IMPORTANT this project has been discontinued.
-It's child is (https://gitlab.com/gresakg/google-analytics-integration)[Google Analytics Integration]
+It's child is (Google Analytics Integration)[https://gitlab.com/gresakg/google-analytics-integration]

 Dead simple wordpress plugin that inserts GA tracking code to your wordpress site.